 If you are not getting any current at the hydraulic motor, you may have an electrical problem or a defective switch.

 Inspect the microswitches

 Between 4 and 10 micro-switches are installed in your convertible required to run your top.
 If one of them fails, your top will stop working.

 Check for binding

 The last step is to operate the convertible so that you can inspect it manually.
 Look in your owner’s manual for instructions on how to operate the convertible top manually.

 Almost all convertible tops can be operated manually if the automatic top operation fails.

 Operate the convertible top up and down a few times and inspect for binding as you do this.
-You may find that a bent arm or a broken cable is stopping the top from operating properly.
+You may find that a bent arm or a broken cable stops the top from operating properly.

 Make sure that joints that move are lubricated.
 Excessive friction can overload the pump, which can cause the convertible top fuse to blow.